 Stormwater management is regulated by Chapter 79 of the Code of Frederick County "Erosion and Sediment Control Ordinance" as authorized by the Virginia Erosion and Sediment Control Law of Virginia.
 The Department of Public Works is the agency responsible for the implementation and enforcement of the Stormwater Management Ordinance as managed by the DCR.
+An essential component of this ordinance involves the approval of a detailed site plan prior to the development of any parcel.
+Frederick County should become an approved stormwater management program reviewing agency on behalf of the Department of Conservation and Recreation (DCR).

-Stormwater management seeks to maintain post-development runoff at pre-development levels.
-Where necessary, stormwater storage systems, such as detention ponds, are required to accommodate a post-development storm with a twenty-five-year frequency
+SWM's seeks to maintain post-development runoff at pre-development levels.
+Where necessary, stormwater storage systems, such as detention ponds, are required to accommodate a post-development storm with a twenty-five-year frequency.
+Detention ponds function either as individual facilities within a development or function as a regional facility serving several developments.
+Most detention ponds in the County are individual facilities, where routine maintenance is at the responsibility of the property owner or homeowner's association.